EGI-Federation/documentation/content/en/about/contributing/git.md

 git commit -m <commit_message>
 ```

-## Pushing the feature branch to the fork for preparing a PR
+## Push feature branch to the fork in preparation of a PR

 From inside a feature branch you can push it to your remote fork.